AlchemyCMS/alchemy-guides/guides/deploy_on_railshoster.md

 # Railshoster deployment

 [RailsHoster](http://www.railshoster.com) offers durable rails hosting for good money.
 In this guide you will learn how to deploy your Alchemy Site on your RailsHoster server.
-Please be sure that you have read the "Getting Started Guide":/getting_started to be familar with the Alchemy installation steps.
+Please be sure that you have read the [Getting Started Guide](/getting_started.html) to be familar with the Alchemy installation steps.
 After finishing this guide you will know:

 * How to initialize your local Alchemy installation so it is ready to be deployed on RailsHoster
 * How to deploy changes you've made to your server